01 of 07

-I won't lie, trimming baby artichokes involves a bit of work.
-For that reason, you want to start with the best artichokes possible.
+Trimming baby artichokes involves a bit of work, so you want to start with the best artichokes possible.
 Baby artichokes should have tight, compact heads and fresh-cut stem ends.
 Like most vegetables, they should feel heavy for their size.
 If you can't prepare them right away, store them loosely wrapped in plastic in the fridge for a few days.

 02 of 07

 Working with one baby artichoke at a time, pull off and discard the tough outer leaves.
 Rip the leaves off in the opposite direction of how they're growing, pulling down and away from the artichoke so you bring as many extra tough fibers with the leaf as possible.Continue to 3 of 7 below.

 Keep removing the outer leaves until the leaves remaining are mostly kid-glove soft and so light green they could be called yellow.
 It is better to overdo it and remove a few extra tender leaves than to end up with tough, inedible baby artichokes!Continue to 4 of 7 below.

 Cut off and discard the dark and medium green tops of the remaining leaves.Continue to 5 of 7 below.